Austerity may have hurt UK growth more than predicted

 Nevertheless, public borrowing declined from 11.2 percent of gross domestic product in the fiscal year 2009-2010 to 7.8 percent in 2011-2012, largely as the OBR had forecast.

-"Nominal consumer spending and the labour market performed more strongly than the real economy, helping to sustain receipts from labour taxes and VAT while restraining social security bills," the OBR said.
+"Nominal consumer spending and the labor market performed more strongly than the real economy, helping to sustain receipts from labor taxes and VAT while restraining social security bills," the OBR said.

 The government also spent less than budgeted for and less than expected on public services and administration, it added.